Police Act 1964: Provisions

+Short title, commencement and extent

+Section 65(1) of the act provided that the act may be cited as the "Police Act 1964".

+Section 65(2) of the act provided that the act would come into force on a day appointed by the home secretary.
+Section 65(3) of the act provided that this may be different days for different sections of the act.
+Section 65(4) of the act provided that such an order may make transitionary provisions as deemed necessary.

+The Police Act 1964 (Commencement No. 1) Order 1964 (SI 1964/873) and the Police Act 1964 (Commencement No. 2) Order 1964 (SI 1964/874) provided the commencement dates for the act.

+Section 65(5) of the act provided that the following enactments would extend to Scotland: part III, section 59 and schedule 7, section 63 and schedule 9, so far as they relate to enactments extending to Scotland, section 64 and Part II of schedule 10, and section 65.

+Section 65(6) of the act provided that the act would not extend to Northern Ireland.

 Amalgamations

-On 10 July 1964, the Home Secretary, Henry Brooke, announced he would be using his powers under the Act to amalgamate the county borough forces of Luton and Northampton with the county forces of Bedfordshire and Northamptonshire respectively.
+On 10 July 1964, the Home Secretary, Henry Brooke, announced he would be using his powers under the act to amalgamate the county borough forces of Luton and Northampton with the county forces of Bedfordshire and Northamptonshire respectively.

 Luton's force had only been formed on 1 April, when it became a county borough, but Mr Brooke said he did not regard the continuance of its existence as in the best interests of policing efficiency.
 The amalgamations were vigorously, but unsuccessfully, opposed by the boroughs: Luton's campaign went as far as serving a High Court writ on the Home Secretary in an attempt to stop the merger.

-In the meantime, the first amalgamation under the Act took place on 1 April 1965 as the result of local government reorganisation, with the formation of the Mid Anglia Constabulary.
+In the meantime, the first amalgamation under the act took place on 1 April 1965 as the result of local government reorganisation, with the formation of the Mid Anglia Constabulary.

 Following a change in government at the general election, Frank Soskice became Home Secretary.
 In 1965 he announced that Exeter City's force would be merged with that of Devon.
 In addition to the Bedfordshire/Luton, Devon/Exeter, and Northamptonshire/Northampton mergers, 1966 saw the establishment of a new West Midlands Constabulary covering the county boroughs of Dudley, Walsall, Warley, West Bromwich and Wolverhampton, which had been constituted or enlarged by local government reorganisation.